-Skanska understands that Reynolds School District's (RSD's) goal for the Wilkes Elementary School project is to be accountable and value minded with the public's money, be socially responsible with the procurement of the project, and provide an exceptional learning environment for its students.
-To accomplish these goals, Skanska will team with RSD, BLRB, and Day CPM to manage the CM/GC process with:
+Reynolds School District's (RSD's) goal for the Reynolds High School project is to be accountable and value minded with the public's money, be socially responsible with the procurement of the project, and provide an exceptional learning environment for its students.
+Skanska understands these goals and will partner with RSD, DOWA-IBI, and Day CPM to manage the CM/GC process with:

-- Commitment Our team will work hard to support every aspect of the Wilkes project as a means to get the job done on time and on budget - Collaboration We will work collaboratively with the team to focus on achieving the goals of the project - Accountability We will honor our word and follow through with our promises - Respect We will treat others with respect and go out of our way to help team members be successful - Open communication We will operate in an environment of trust and we will encourage open feedback to allow for continuous improvement - Value We will provide value to the team by reducing cost and providing the maximum program for RSD.
+- Commitment Our team will work hard to support every aspect of the Reynolds High School project as a means to get the job done on time and on budget - Collaboration We will work collaboratively with the team to achieve the project goals - Accountability We will honor our word and follow through on our promises - Respect We will treat others with respect and go out of our way to help team members be successful - Open communication We will operate in an environment of trust and we will encourage open feedback to allow for continuous improvement - Value We will provide value to the team by reducing cost and providing the maximum program for RSD.